am1macdonald/Rock-Paper-Scissors/README.md

  - Learning how to design a user interface for a simple game.
  - Learned how to use javaScript to add interactivity to a game.
- - Learned how to modify HTML and CSS using javaScript.
+ - Learned how to manipulate the DOM using javaScript.

  Thanks for dropping by!